-After night navigation you’ll arrive to Punta Moreno on the west coast of Isabela, a dry landing on a lava field.
+After night navigation you will arrive at Punta Moreno on the west coast of Isabela - a dry landing site on a lava field.
 The vegetation found in this area is sparse and concentrated mainly in the mangrove area and around the lakes.
 It should be noted that the three kinds of cacti are found here.

-The main attractions at Punta Moreno are the coastal lagoons amid black lava flows where there are several species of birds.
-Here you’ll have a panoramic view of three of the most active volcanoes in the Galapagos, which are Sierra Negra, Cerro Azul of Isabela Island and La Cumbre of Fernandina Island.
+The main attractions at Punta Moreno are the coastal lagoons, amid black lava flows where there are several species of birds.
+Here you will have a panoramic view of three of the most active volcanoes in the Galapagos, which are Sierra Negra, Cerro Azul of Isabela Island and La Cumbre of Fernandina Island.

-After lunch on board you’ll continue on your way to Elizabeth bay, located on Isabela Island`s west shore, which is an excellent spot for observing marine life.
-You’ll motor past a few islands where you can usually see Galapagos Penguins; this is one of the best areas to take their photos.
+After lunch on board you will continue on your way to Elizabeth Bay, located on Isabela Island`s western shore.
+This is an excellent spot for observing marine life.
+You will motor past a few islands where you can usually see Galapagos Penguins; this is one of the best areas to take their photos.
 A colony of these magnificent birds inhabit a rocky islet at the entrance to Elizabeth Bay.

-We’ll let our boat drift through a small passage lined with mangroves and eventually emerge into an enclosed cove.
-We’ll turn the motor off and look in the sheltered waters for Marine Turtles, Rays, Flightless Cormorants, Sea Lions, and, circling overhead, Galapagos Hawks.
+The Skipper will let our boat drift through a small passage lined with mangroves and eventually emerge into an enclosed cove.
+The engine will be turned off as you look in these sheltered waters for Marine Turtles, Rays, Flightless Cormorants, Sea Lions, and circling overhead, Galapagos Hawks.

 Punta Espinoza is a narrow ledge of lava and sand that extends from the base of the volcano to the sea.
 There is a vivid description from Captain Benjamin Morrell who witnessed and recorded and eruption of Fernandina in the 1820's that probably gave rise to the Point.
 In 1975, there was an uprising, about 90 cm, which is why the pier built for landing can only be used during high tide.

 Punta Espinoza is a place famous for its large colonies of Marine Iguanas as well as being the habitat of unique species like the Flightless Cormorant, the Galapagos Penguin, the Galapagos Hawk, and the Galapagos Snake, among others.
-It’s an ideal place to observe the lava cactus (Brachycerus Nesioticus), which grow on young lava and survive with little water.
+It's an ideal place to observe the lava cactus (Brachycerus nesioticus), which grows on young lava and survive with little water.

 Day 14: Puerto Egas / Rabida Island

-James Bay is a black sand beach located on the west side of James Bay and northwest of Santiago Island.
+James Bay is a black sand beach located on the west side of James Bay, in the northwest of Santiago Island.
 South of the beach is Sugarloaf Volcano, which has deposits of volcanic tuff, the same that helped the formation of the black sand beach.
-El Cráter is just north of this site, it has a saltwater lagoon, which during the summer dry season becomes a salt mine.
+El Cráter is just north of this site.
+This has a saltwater lagoon, which during the summer dry season becomes a salt mine.
 Between 1928 and 1930 was the first exploitation of salt; but the efforts did not last long.
 Then again in 1964 a new attempt was made that lasted for some time.

-After lunch on board we’ll navigate to our next destination, Rabida
+After lunch on board the yacht will navigate to our next destination: Rabida Island.

 Rábida Island consists of a red sand beach, a coastal lagoon behind the beach, and a loop trail.
-The approximate distance of the trail is 1.1 kilometers.
+The approximate distance of the trail is 1.1 kilometres.